ItsUnbidden/jv-telegram-course-bot/docs/FEATURES.md

 There is also an option to **restrict** what **types of media** user can send as a **homework**. *For example*, you can configure things in such a way that only **audios** and **text** are accepted.

+*Sending an incorrect media type as a homework:*

 ![Sending incorrect media type](/images/gifs/sending_homework_incorrect_mediatype.gif)

 *Localization mapping* for **homework** content has this pattern: `<courseName>_lesson_<lessonIndex>_homework_content`.